w3c/openscreenprotocol/control_protocol.md

               +-------------------+
 ```

+The overall length of a message is constrained only by the `MESSAGE_LENGTH`
+field, or 2^64 - 1 bytes.
+Practically speaking, messages are limited by the
+memory capacity of each party, the underlying tansport, and the necessity of
+transmitting messages in a reasonable amount of time.

+All integers are to be represented in [network byte order](https://tools.ietf.org/html/rfc1700).

 - `FLAGS`: A 64-bit flag value explained below.
-- `SEQUENCE_ID`: A 64-bit unsigned integer that is used to ensure that messages
-  are handled in the proper order by the recipient.
-- `MESSAGE_TYPE`: A 64-bit value explained below.
 - `MESSAGE_LENGTH`: A 64-bit unsigned integer that contains the number of bytes
   in the entire message (including these header fields).
-- `EXTRA FIELDS` are optional fields added to the message header according to
-  the message flavor.
-See below.
+- `MESSAGE_TYPE`: A 64-bit value that identifies the message content.
+See below for types.
+- `SEQUENCE_ID`: A 64-bit, positive unsigned integer that is used to uniquely identify
+  messages originating from one party, and to ensure that messages are handled
+  in the proper order by the recipient.
-- The `MESSAGE BODY` contains the message content, and is structured according to
+- `REQUEST_ID`: A 64-bit unsigned integer.
+If the message flavor is a Response,
-  the control protocol definitions below.
+  it contains the `SEQUENCE_ID` of the Request that the response is replying to.
+  For other flavors, it is a zero.

+The content of the `MESSAGE_BODY` is not constrained by the generic message structure and
+is interpreted according to the contents of the `MESSAGE_TYPE`.

+**TODOs:**
+- Make REQUEST_ID optional for non-Responses when defining how messages are
+  processed, to save 8 bytes.
-**TODO:** Shorten some header fields to 32-bit if possible to save a few bytes.
+- Shorten some header fields to 32-bit if possible to save more bytes.
-TOOD: Investigate variable length integer for MESSAGE_LENGTH to save a few more
+- Investigate variable length integer for MESSAGE_LENGTH to save yet a few more
-bytes.
+bytes for short messages.

 ### Message Flags

-The `FLAGS` value contains a bitfield used to inform the recipient which
+The `FLAGS` value contains a bitfield used to inform the recipient how to
-protocol should be used to interpret the remaining message content.
+process the following message, including the remaining headers.

 ```
 Bit offset